pietrop/slate-transcript-editor/README.md

 - [docs/guides](./docs/guides) contains walk through / how to.
 - [docs/adr](./docs/adr) contains [Architecture Decision Record](https://github.com/joelparkerhenderson/architecture_decision_record).

+The [docs folder syncs with gitbook](https://docs.gitbook.com/integrations/github/content-configuration#root) to make the documentation more pleasent to browse at [autoedit.gitbook.io/slate-transcript-editor-docs/](https://autoedit.gitbook.io/slate-transcript-editor-docs/)

 <!-- > An architectural decision record (ADR) is a document that captures an important architectural decision made along with its context and consequences.

 We are using [this template for ADR](https://gist.github.com/iaincollins/92923cc2c309c2751aea6f1b34b31d95) -->